NoxPengwin/sync_obsidian/README.md

 ### Prerequisites

 Your Obsidian vault must be a git directory.
+Check the [guide](https://juntakemura.dev/obsidian-sync-free/)

 ### Installation